MarcStan/share-emergency-contacts/Spec.md

 The user should be able to create multiple profiles about himself (different insurances for different sport types).

-Profiles should be cloneable (e.g. clone "freeclimbing" and rename to cayaking, then just replace the insurance details as all the other data is identical).

 # Sharing

 On each profile the user can select "share my info" and a dialog will ask him for a duration to be set.